-The statistical (Constructed Analog) RMM-based OLR anomaly prediction indicates a stable pattern of enhanced (suppressed) convection over the eastern Indian and Maritime Continent (equatorial central Pacific).
+The statistical (Constructed Analog) RMM-based OLR anomaly prediction indicates suppressed convection shifting east to the West and Central Pacific with enhanced convection developing over the Indian Ocean late in Week-2.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days